PROJECT: Communicating climate change issues in Africa

 - Raise the profile of climate change issues as articulated by African negotiators in the UNFCCC and covering the key themes of the CDKN.

-The Pan African Climate Justice Alliance, an African coalition of civil society organisations, will provide guidance and training through the fellowship to the benefit of five journalists from African countries.
-The journalists have been selected through the African Climate Change and Environmental Reporting Awards (ACCER), an annual process whose main aim is to catalyse increased African media to the attention of climate change and environment.
+The Pan African Climate Justice Alliance, an African coalition of civil society organisations, provided guidance and training through the fellowship to the benefit of five journalists from African countries.
+The journalists were selected through the African Climate Change and Environmental Reporting Awards (ACCER), an annual process whose main aim is to catalyse increased African media to the attention of climate change and environment.

 The winners of the awards qualify automatically for the The ACCER Awards Finalists Academy (TAAFA) which include key activities like sponsorship to attend UNFCCC Conference of Parties, which CDKN has supported.